 As our website was coded in-house, it looks tidy.
 However, here’s a random website, with messy code:

-While it looks fine, zoom in and you’ll see elements within elements and styling are written inline.
+While it looks fine, zoom in, and you’ll see elements within elements and styling inline.
 Remember, the more lines, the bigger the file size and the slower the page will load.